Introduction: Extended Producer Responsibility

 These certificates will be issued in exchange of any evidence of recovery or recycling of waste and will be used as an ERP compliance.
 The portal for database repository, registration and monitoring the implementation of EPR will be regulated and designed by the Central Pollution Control Board.
 These targets are just not optional but mandatory and heavy penalties will be levied if not complied with the targets.
 Supreme Court recently slammed lakhs or rupees as fine on different states and union territories for not complying with EPR rules.

 Municipalities does not take much interest in recycling or proper management of waste.
 Municipalities must play an active role in managing e-waste or plastic waste.
-Recently, Supreme Court of India reprimanded Delhi Municipal Corporation regarding the irregularities in their management.
+Recently, the Supreme Court of India reprimanded Delhi Municipal Corporation regarding the irregularities in their management.
 India can take a cue from many countries where municipalities take an active part in the management and has produced altering results in managing waste materials.

 It is concluded that India has been trying its best to manage e-waste and plastic waste by implementing policies and rules.
 Even Supreme Court and other legislative authorities have taken interest in the management regarding its adverse effects on the environment.
 EPR is one such step taken to procure proper management of waste.
 Producers have been given the responsibility to clean the mess they have created.